 Every facet Roger executes must be precisely completed.
 Gemstones are an unforgiving medium: you can’t erase a mistake and start over.
 Even the smallest variation shows.
 The cutting parameters Roger works within are extremely tight.
 He must be accurate to a fraction of a millimeter – roughly the thickness of a human hair.
 That type of precision is possible only because of Roger’s dedication and experience: at this point in his career, he’s cut more than 14,000 gems!

 The journey that begins when the rough stone is pulled from the ground completes when the gem is set in a distinctive piece of jewelry the owner loves wearing.
-Roger selects the very best gemstones available, and contemporary fashion trends influence his subsequent cutting choices.
+Roger selects the very best gemstone rough available and lets the inherent qualities of the gem dictate its design.
 The result is boldly beautiful and eminently wearable: the pinnacle of the gem cutter’s art.